-Figure A4 shows the residuals (relative to their recommended levels) of the Modifier and MaxCalix and it shows a strong correlation between the two measurements.
+Figure A-4 shows the residuals (relative to their recommended levels) of the Modifier and MaxCalix and it shows a strong correlation between the two measurements of two solvent components.

-Figure A4.
+Figure A-4.
 MaxCalix and Modifier residuals from their recommended levels